Matterwiki/Matterwiki/README.md

 A website or database developed collaboratively by a community of users, allowing any user to add and edit content.
 Example: Wikipedia

 ## Why do you need a wiki?
 As your company grows it becomes difficult to keep track of all the knowledge in your team.
-It is difficult to communicate every detail about company policies to new team members.
+It is difficult to communicate every detail about the company policies to new team members.
 Things get lost in Slack channels.
 It becomes difficult to keep things in context.

 A wiki helps you keep track of all this information.
 Every article is filed under a topic to keep things organised among departments.
 Everything is transparent, who made what changes to which document and when.